huier1990/mygitbag/readme.txt

-﻿git is a distribution version control system git is free soft ware
+﻿git is a distribution version control system git is free software distribution under the GPL